"We learned about life as children and

 that you have always been drawn to because of your childhood wounds.

-I realized at a certain point in my recovery that if someone felt like
+I realized at a certain point in my recovery that if someone felt like my

-my soul mate I had better beware.
+soul mate I had better beware.

 Sometimes, it is both kinds of familiarity.
-The point is to pay
+The point is

-someone because you are forced to - you choose to get involved.
+with someone because you are forced to - you choose to get involved.

-The more we heal our childhood emotional wounds and change the dysfunctional
+The more we heal our childhood emotional wounds and change the

-honest in our communication, the healthier we become in our relationships.
+and honest in our communication, the healthier we become in our relationships.

 Healthy enough to get out of them quickly if we see too many warning signs.

-Romantic relationships can be a great adventure if our perspective and
+Romantic relationships can be a great adventure if our perspective

-expectations of them are realistic and healthy.
+and expectations of them are realistic and healthy.